Mary’s experience caring for motor neurone disease

 “It all sounds a bit scary, but you can be confident as you get appropriate training from the district nurses, and you’re constantly learning so you will find it easier to adapt to new challenges.
 But I would say that the most important thing to remember is to make sure you get the basics right, then everything else will run a lot smoother: maintaining good hygiene and ensuring that PEGs and catheters are infection-free are fundamentals.
 I’m also very mindful of medication and always check and re-check before administration.
 It will really help you if you do your research and have a good knowledge of the illness and likely scenarios in terms of progression, too.
 Communicate with patience.
 And most of all, remain calm and in control, accepting support from family and friends.”

-If you, like Mary, are ready to get stuck in to a fulfilling role that offers you plenty of challenges, new experiences, and the opportunity to make a friend for life, apply directly to us today either online or by calling our recruitment team on 03300371644.
+If you, like Mary, are ready to get stuck in to a fulfilling role that offers you plenty of challenges, new experiences, and the opportunity to make a friend for life, apply directly to us today online.